kornai/4lang/exp/alto/hollo1996/My_Autonomous_Works/README.md

 ## Data_for_next_mission
 ### date-of-creation:2018.07.03
-### discription: It contains many information about the last implemented example.
+### discription: It contains many information about and for the last implemented example.